bgpat/scherzo.js/README.md

-Scherzo.js - The SMF Library for Javascript
+Scherzo.js - SMF Library for Javascript
 =======

 What's this?